Skip to content

 Moving away from runnable is as simple as deleting relevant files.

-For the purpose of comparisons, consider the following function:
+To simplify the core of runnable, consider the following function:

 # Access some data, input.csv